Axel von Blomberg: Biography

 Blomberg was a son of Field Marshal Werner von Blomberg.

 He was part of a German military mission to the Kingdom of Iraq which had the cover name "Special Staff F" (Sonderstab F).
 Sonderstab F was commanded by General (General der Flieger) Hellmuth Felmy, and Blomberg had the task of commanding a Brandenburgers reconnaissance group that was to precede "Flyer Command Iraq" (Fliegerführer Irak).
 He was also given the task of integrating Fliegerführer Irak with Iraqi forces in operations against the British.
 As part of the latter, he was to raise a German-led Arab Brigade (Arabische Brigade) in Iraq from the thousands of volunteers available from Iraq, from Syria, from Palestine, from Saudi Arabia, and from throughout the Arab world.
 Before Blomberg could accomplish any of his tasks, he was killed.

 On 15 May 1941, Blomberg was sent to Baghdad to make arrangements for a council of war with the Iraqi government.
 The council was planned for 17 May.
 However, Blomberg was killed by friendly fire from Iraqi positions.
 His Heinkel 111 bomber was shot at from the ground as it flew low on approach and Blomberg was found to be dead upon landing.

-His brother Henning von Blomberg, was a captain and divisional adjutant in the German 1st Light Division before the war and on 22 November 1942, as lieutenant colonel and commander of No. 190 Panzer Battalion, fell in battle near Mateur in Tunisia.
-He had been Blomberg's only surviving son.
-The wife of Henning von Blomberg was Ruth.